-- Consider cost effective materials both on the exterior and interior of the home.
-There can be a $20/square foot or more difference between higher priced flooring materials and lower priced choices.
+- Consider cost-effective materials both on the exterior and interior of the home.
+There can be a $20/square foot or more difference between higher-priced flooring materials and lower-priced choices.
 The same is true of exterior materials.
-Before making those choices be aware of the trade offs, sometimes they are minimal.
+Before making those choices be aware of the trade-offs, sometimes they are minimal.

 - Keep built-in cabinetry to a minimum.
-In the long run those elements can be added, but in the short run they are expensive.
+In the long run, those elements can be added, but in the short run, they are expensive.
 You may need to buy more furniture to take the place of cabinetry.

 - Review choices for the mechanical system.
 There are many ways to heat and cool a home.
 Not all systems are designed equal, but the cost differential between the most expensive and the least expensive is substantial.
 Keep in mind that the more efficient, more expensive system will pay off over time.

 Bonus idea: Add a porch.
 Few additions to a home add as much beauty, functionality, and pleasure as a porch and for a fraction of the cost of interior space.